MEDIA ENGAGEMENT SKILLS

 Media Relations Primer

 This seminar gives an overview of the role news media play in the business and communications landscape and an understanding of why dynamic and high-growth companies place a premium on having good media relations.
 It helps busy professionals quickly grasp how the media can influence key stakeholders, from customers to shareholders, the board of directors or industry regulators.
-Key areas of the seminar include understanding how the media works what drives them to excellence.
+Key areas of the seminar include understanding how the media works and what drives them to excellence.
 It is ideal for a group of ten professionals in a half-day or full-day format.

 The Soundbite Session